Skip to Content

 Notes

-If you have time, muddle half the fruit with the brandy first and let sit for at least 15 minutes before combining with the rest of the ingredients.
+If you have time, muddle half the fruit with the brandy or liquor of choice first and let sit for at least 15 minutes before combining with the rest of the ingredients.
 This will integrate the flavors together well!

 Nutrition Information: